shubhmjain30/notes/javascript/javascript-roadmap.md

 **The Two-Pass Process**

-When the Engine encounters var a = 2;, it initiates a conversation between these components, resulting in a two-pass process:
+When the Engine encounters `var a = 2;`, it initiates a conversation between these components, resulting in a two-pass process:

 1. **Compilation:** The Compiler begins by tokenizing the program (e.g., into var, a, =, 2, ;) and parsing it into an AST.
 When it processes the declaration, it does not allocate memory or assign a value.
 Instead, it performs the following:
     - It encounters var `a` and asks the Scope Manager if `a` variable named a already exists in the current scope bucket.